sagnikc395/adventofcode/aoc2022/README.md

 ## aoc2022

-Advent of Code 2022 Solutions in Golang.
+Advent of Code 2022 Solutions in Golang and Rust.